John Erskine, Earl of Mar (1675–1732): Early life

 Mar was the hereditary governor of Stirling Castle.
 Most of the current buildings in the castle were constructed between 1490 and 1600, during which time Stirling was developed as a principal royal centre by the Stuart kings James IV, James V, and James VI.
-James VI was the longest-reigning monarch of the Kingdom of Scotland and sponsored the translation of the Bible into English (later named after him, the Authorized King James Version).
-The architecture of these new structures exhibits a blend of Scottish and French influences.
 In 1709, Mar supervised repairs to the castle.
-He drafted a proposal for the southeast elevation, inscribing it with "Justitia et patria restituta" (Justice and country restored).
+He drafted a proposal for the southeast elevation, inscribing it with Justitia et patria restituta (in Latin, "Justice and country restored").

-In the early 18th century, John Erskine, Earl of Mar, played a significant role firstly in Scottish politics and subsequently, following the Union of Scotland and England, in British politics.
-He was aligned with a party supportive of the government and was appointed as one of the Commissioners for the Union.
-His political acumen led to his appointment as a Scottish Secretary of State.
-Following the Union of 1707, Mar continued his distinguished career as a representative peer for Scotland, Keeper of the Signet, and a member of the Privy Council.
-In 1713, under the Tory administration, he was appointed a British Secretary of State, showcasing his versatility and capability to work across party lines.
+In the early 18th century, Erskine was active first in Scottish politics and subsequently, following the Union of Scotland and England, in national British politics.
+He was aligned with a party supportive of the government and thereby was appointed as one of the Commissioners for the Union.
+His subsequently was appointed as a Scottish Secretary of State.
+Following the Union of 1707, Mar became a representative peer for Scotland, Keeper of the Signet, and a member of the Privy Council.
+In 1713, under the Tory administration, he was appointed a British Secretary of State, aiming to showcase his versatility and non-partisan capability to work across party lines.

-Mar's adaptability in politics was further demonstrated in 1714 when he expressed his loyalty to the newly crowned King George I. However, this loyalty was contingent on his desire for the dissolution of the union; Mar was willing to support George I as long as he believed the king could deliver on this goal.
-Despite his efforts, like many Tories of the time, he was relieved of his office.
-In August 1715, Mar chose to actively embrace his Scottish heritage and Jacobite sympathies.
-He discreetly travelled to Scotland, where he became a leading figure in the Jacobite movement supporting James Edward, the Old Pretender.
-His shift to the Jacobite cause occurred during a tumultuous period marked by the arrest and impeachment of Robert Harley and the exile of other notable Tories, including Lord Bolingbroke and the Duke of Ormonde.
-This period of Mar's life highlights his deep involvement in the significant political and historical events of his time.
+In 1714, Mar expressed loyalty to the newly crowned King George I. However, his loyalty was contingent on his desire for the dissolution of the union; Mar was willing to support George I as long as he believed the king could deliver on this goal.
+Despite his efforts, like many Tories at the time, he was relieved of his office.
+In August 1715, Mar pivoted politically towards his ethnic Scottish heritage and Jacobite sympathies.
+He discreetly travelled to Scotland, where he became a leading figure in the Jacobite movement supporting James Edward, (the "Old Pretender").
+His shift to the Jacobite cause occurred during a period that witnessed the arrest and impeachment of Robert Harley and the exile of other notable Tories, including Lord Bolingbroke and the Duke of Ormonde.